vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 8. Testing application

-## 1. Create empty database in Mysql or MariaDB.
+## 1. Create empty database in MariaDB or MySqk

 ### Need previous for this steep
 - Database server like MariaDB or MySql